elephantscale/es-training-new/kubernetes/slides-archived/Kubernetes-Advanced.md

 Flannel
 Flannel is a networking overlay fabric specifically designed for Kubernetes and created by CoreOS.
-Flannel’s main advantage is it is well-tested and incurs a low cost.
+Flannel's main advantage is it is well-tested and incurs a low cost.
 Flannel distributes the full workload across the entire cluster.
 Kubernetes, for proper communication and for locating services, performs port-mapping and assigns a unique IP address to each pod.

 Weave